Myrna Loy

 Loy's performances peaked in the 1940s, with films like The Thin Man Goes Home, The Best Years of Our Lives, The Bachelor and the Bobby-Soxer, and Mr. Blandings Builds His Dream House.
-She appeared in only a few films in the 1950s, including a lead role in the comedy Cheaper by the Dozen (1950), as well as supporting parts in The Ambassador's Daughter (1956) and the drama Lonelyhearts (1958).
-She appeared in only eight films between 1960 and 1981, after which she retired from acting.
+In the 1950s she appeared in a lead role in the comedy Cheaper by the Dozen (1950), as well as supporting roles in The Ambassador's Daughter (1956) and the drama Lonelyhearts (1958).
+She appeared in eight films between 1960 and 1981, after which she retired from acting.

 Although Loy was never nominated for an Academy Award, in March 1991 she received an Honorary Academy Award in recognition of her life's work both onscreen and off, including serving as assistant to the director of military and naval welfare for the Red Cross during World War II, and a member-at-large of the U.S. Commission to UNESCO.
 In 2009, The Guardian named her one of the best actors never to have received an Academy Award nomination.
-Loy died in December 1993 in New York City, aged 88.
+Loy died in December 1993 in New York City, at age 88.